onkelbeh/HomeAssistantRepository/README.md

 $ emerge -1vUD @world
 $ emerge --depclean
 ```
-I had a lot of dependencies portage didn't respect, in some cases it seems not to know in which Python's site-packages modules are already installed.
+I had a lot of dependencies `portage` didn't respect, in some cases it seems not to know in which Python's site-packages modules are already installed.
 Install them manually (after compile errors).
-Once all packages are updated, you can remove the older targets in `package.use` and run another upgrade to remove support for Python 3.6.
+Once all packages are updated, you can remove the older python targets in `package.use` and run another upgrade to remove now obsolete support for Python 3.6.
+This will save hard disk space an compile time.

 Tools that might help to clean up:
 ```sh